Storage

 2. See the following table to add the settings of the xvdb1 volume.

-• Example of volume information
+• Examples of volume information

 /dev/xvdb1 /mnt/a ext4 defaults 1 2